-Cardiogenic symptoms include:
+Cardiogenic shock signs and symptoms include:

 - Rapid breathing